ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.1.2

+- Add time, version and current value to output from strategy nodes.

 ## 3.1.1

 - Fix schedule for Lowest Price node so it uses data from previous day correctly.
 It sometimes failed when the selected period went over midnight.